Fair Oak Workshops remaining Teco Art Pottery Collection®:INVENTORY AVAILABLE TO SHIP is listed below. |

 Fair Oak Workshops, having access to a nice Teco collection, loaned some popular shapes to Prairie Arts to copy for reproduction purposes.
 Prairie Arts found model and mold makers and an Illinois pottery to slip cast what is now the Teco Art Pottery Collection®.
 Unlike the original Teco, the reproduction glazes are lead free and are kiln fired water tight.

-Here is the history on the original Teco shapes as numbered below:
+Here is the history on the original Teco shape shown below:

 13) The Roman Vase, designed by William D Gates was shape number 403 in the Teco Catalog.